WHAT WE TREAT

 A3: Diagnosis involves a physical examination by a healthcare professional and imaging tests, such as X-rays and MRI scans, to confirm the tear and assess its severity.

-Q4: Can a meniscus tear heal on its own without surgery?
+Q4: Can a tear heal on its own without surgery?

 A4: Small tears may respond well to conservative treatment, including rest, physical therapy, and anti-inflammatory medications.
 However, larger or more complex tears often require surgical intervention.

-Q5: How long does it take to recover from a meniscus tear?
+Q5: How long does it take to recover from a meniscus pain?

 A5: Recovery time varies based on the tear’s size, treatment approach, and individual factors.
 It can range from a few weeks to several months.
 Physiotherapy plays a crucial role in the recovery process, helping patients regain strength and mobility.